Alexhuszagh/rust-lexical/README.md

 Fast lexical conversion routines for both std and no_std environments.
 Lexical provides routines to convert numbers to and from decimal strings.
 Lexical is simple to use and focuses on performance and correctness.
 Finally, [lexical-core](lexical-core) is suitable for environments without a memory allocator, not requiring any internal allocations by default.

+**Similar Projects**

+If you want a minimal, stable, and compile-time friendly version of lexical-core's float-parsing algorithm, see [minimal-lexical](https://github.com/Alexhuszagh/minimal-lexical).
+For language bindings to lexical, see [lexical-capi](https://github.com/Alexhuszagh/rust-lexical/tree/master/lexical-capi).

 **Table of Contents**

 - [Getting Started](#getting-started)